Grow great tomatoes in Edmonton

 Our shishito seeds were purchased from West Coast Seeds.
 The peppers are a good size, mostly mild with a tremendous yield per plant.
 The pepper plants are hardy, too.
 No staking required.

 Plant seeds early (late February or early March) in 4 inch pots.
 Grow seedlings under lights - 12 hours light/day.
 For sturdier plants blow a gentle fan across them for an hour or so each day.
 Pepper plants are quite beautiful.
 Deep green, strong glossy leaves on well shaped plants with sweet little white flowers.
+They are a joy to grow, with few problems.

 Plant the bedding plants out into the garden when warm, - late May in Edmonton, in a sunny place.
 They like the warm morning sun.
 Our shishitos do well in raised beds.
 Water as needed.